savjaylade84/followMe/README.md

 # Follow Me - Bash Script Tool

-## Bash Script Tool for Searching the Username on list of Social Media link

 ![Actual Look](https://github.com/savjaylade84/followMe/blob/main/followMe2.jpg?raw=true)

 - **This tool get the username then try to search its existent in the list of social media urls**</br>